 In its capacity as administrative home for the Undergraduate Neuroscience Interdepartmental Program, the BRI provides oversight of program staffing, administrative and IT support, and financial support for selected undergraduate activities.
 This program currently encompasses over 700 undergraduate neuroscience majors.

 Postdoctoral research instruction is another major activity of the BRI.
-Over 250 postdoctoral students holding PhD, MD, DDS or DVM degress occupy BRI members’ laboratories.
+Over 250 postdoctoral students holding PhD, MD, DDS or DVM degrees occupy BRI members’ laboratories.

-- NIH T32 - Translational Neuroscience of Drug Abuse T32DA024635 Edythe London
+- Translational Neuroscience of Drug Abuse T32DA024635 Edythe London

 As part of its outreach mission, the BRI is also active in a number of K-12 education programs, aiming to extend scientific knowledge into the community and inspire elementary and secondary school students to explore a career in neuroscience.